 Dr. Jill Raisor spearheaded a sub-award with the Evansville County Health Department.
 She and Dr. Jeff Thomas developed lessons for the Health Department on childhood injury prevention.
 (Summer 2017)

 Dr. Kevin Valadares, Dr. Katie Ehlman and Dr. Marie Pease have received a three-year grant from the Indiana State Department of Health (ISDH) to develop and implement a health care quality improvement project on advance care planning at 15 nursing homes in southwest Indiana.
 Details of the grant were announced during the conference, “Sharing the Experience: Advance Care Planning in the State of Indiana,” held September 27 at The New Harmony Inn Conference Center.
+(October 2017)

 Darla Perigo, administrative assistant in Romain College of Business; Shannon Hudson, instructor in business law; and Dr. Jill Oeding, assistant professor of business law, had an article titled “An Assessment of High Deductible Health Plans and Affiliated Savings Accounts in the Current Market” in the International Journal of Healthcare Management.
 (June 2017)

 Dr. Leigh Anne Howard and Dr. Erin Gilles accompanied numerous students and alumni to the Kentucky Communication Conference, sponsored by the Kentucky Communication Association in Carrollton, Kentucky.
 Students and alumni presented work they completed in the Master of Arts in Communication Program.
 Funding for the trip was made possible by the USI Graduate Studies Research and Travel Award.
 Students who presented: Thawn Khai, Dilek Ocak, Shannon Hoehn, Mary Beth Reese, Ben Luttrull, Coralie Lowicki, Lorena Banquerizo-Gellibert and Serge Pre.
 Alumni who presented: Michelle Duran, Andrew Bolin, Theresa Ohning.
+(September 2017)